 I always mention that many of us live on a budget, so buying everything that comes out is out of the question.
 But store employees can often take time to look over new books, then recommend the proper ones to fans they know.
 More and more stores seem to be doing that, and it does help when someone comes in with extra money to spend.
 Again, I’ve found many excellent comics that way!

 What I often see is the person who orders the weekly comics getting familiar with what customers like.
 For example, my LCS ordered a Batman: The Animated Series statue knowing I would want it.
 Talking with your regular customers, at least, and with others can help you get an idea just what’s moving and shaking among fans.

 Local stores are the lifeblood of the comics industry, and I don’t see that changing anytime soon.
 Really!

 I didn’t get to spend the entire day at BAMF! during the celebration, but I had a great time while I was there!
 It’s definitely on my list of stores to check in with if I’m looking for something!
-Congratulation to Enzo Garza (creator of Gutt Ghost from Scout Comics, by the way) and the entire team for hosting what I’m sure was a successful event, and I look forward to returning there often!
+Congratulations to Candice and David Craig as well as Enzo Garza (creator of Gutt Ghost from Scout Comics, by the way) and the entire team for hosting what I’m sure was a successful event, and I look forward to returning there often!

 What do you think?
 How can comics shops help fans buy into “their” store?
 What events have you seen a store hold that others should know about?
 Why do you frequent the LCS you go to on a regular basis?
 Whatever your opinion, feel free to express it in the space below!